Diffusion Co-Policy for Synergistic Human-Robot Collaborative Tasks: Evaluation

 \subsubsection{Low interaction forces}

-Interaction forces are forces that do not contribute to motion; if the magnitude of the interaction forces between forces applied by two different agents on the carried load are non-zero, then this implies that the carried load is being stretched (positive) or compressed (negative) by the two agents \cite{kumar1988force}.
-Interaction forces are considered ``wasteful" since they do not lead to motion.
-Moreover, on the table-carrying task, examining the interaction forces on the table can lend insight into periods of collaboration, disagreement, and/or other decision points in the trajectory.
-Fig. \ref{fig:interf} shows that the interaction forces between the diffusion co-policies and human are lower in magnitude over the course of the example trajectory with a human in the loop in simulation.
-To get a better understanding of the interaction forces exhibited during human-in-the-loop evaluations over the \textit{maps}, we plot a heat map of the magnitudes of normalized interaction forces over all trajectories for each method in Fig. \ref{fig:interf_binned}.
-Interaction forces less than 0.25 are generally negligible, and all human-human demonstrations displayed a negligible frequency of non-zero interaction forces.
-Magnitudes of normalized interaction forces between 0.25 - 0.75 may indicate a decision point or dissent; interaction forces above 0.75 is a strong indicator of dissent or human taking corrective action.
-Across all methods, it is clear that CoDP-H displays less dissent over most states, including those surrounding obstacles.
-Interaction forces generally were higher across all methods near the lower boundary of the map.
+Stretching or compressing may occur during transport of an object, indicating non-zero interaction forces \cite{kumar1988force}.
+Interaction forces do not contribute to motion, and can lend insight into periods of collaboration, disagreement, and other decision points in the trajectory. \edits{Fig. \ref{fig:interf_binned} shows a 2D heat map of normalized interaction force magnitudes over all trajectories for each method.} Interaction forces less than 0.25 are generally negligible, and all human-human demonstrations displayed a negligible frequency of non-zero interaction forces. \edits{Forces} between 0.25 - 0.75 may indicate a decision point or dissent; \edits{those} above 0.75 \edits{are} strong indicators of dissent or human corrective action.
+Fig. \ref{fig:interf} shows interaction forces across an example map configuration for each method with a human in the loop.
+Across all methods, \edits{the diffusion policies display lower interaction forces over most areas in the maps}.